organicmaps/organicmaps/docs/INSTALL.md

 ./gradlew runWebDebug
 ```

-Or to compile a redistributable _Fdroid Beta_ apk for testing:
+Or to compile a redistributable _Fdroid Beta_ APK for testing:

 ```bash
 ./gradlew assembleFdroidBeta
 ```

-Or to build _Beta_ apks for all _Flavors_:
+Or to build _Beta_ APKs for all _Flavors_:

 ```bash
 ./gradlew assembleBeta